BrodyJordan/Courses/README.md

 ```

 Each .tex document is built using pdfTeX in a .tmp directory (hidden in .gitignore), then the PDF is moved to the root directory of the .tex file.

+## To Do
+1. Improve .tex templates by converting them to .sty files
+2. Fetch color information from courses.json